ys-zong/MEDFAIR/docs/index.md

-# Welcome to the tutorial of the biomedical fairness benchmark!
+# Welcome to the documentation of MEDFAIR.

 ## Quick Start
 - [Installation](quickstart.md#installation)